dydals320/DaphniaBehAnalysis/README.md

    - Albrecht, D. R. & Bargmann, C. I. High-content behavioral analysis of Caenorhabditis elegans in precise spatiotemporal chemical environments.
 Nature methods 8, 599 (2011).
    - Le, K. N. et al. An automated platform to monitor long-term behavior and healthspan in Caenorhabditis elegans under precise environmental control.
 Communications Biology 3, doi:10.1038/s42003-020-1013-2 (2020).

+### *counter.m* can be used to manually curate the counting results for the lifespan assay